Address Patient Transportation Needs to Create Better Health Outcomes

 Improved access to transportation benefits patients, health facilities, and communities.
 Health systems that address patient transportation needs are advocates for their patients, produce better health outcomes, lower readmission rates, reduce no-show appointments, and improve the general health of the community.

-Efforts to address patient transportation needs should begin with screening patients to determine their need/eligibility for transportation or other financial assistance.
+Efforts should begin with screening patients to determine their need/eligibility for transportation or other financial assistance.

 Here are some specific ways your facility can then help those patients and create better health outcomes: